1. When these terms and conditions apply and who is responsible under them

 3.1 Fixing problems with the supply of electricity:

 The electricity supply system is complex and sometimes parts of it may not function as they are supposed to, for example if there is a storm or an accident, or if the supply needs to be urgently cut off for safety reasons.
 When this happens, the supply of electricity to you may be interrupted or otherwise affected.
 Using third parties, we will do our best to make sure that the supply of electricity to your property is fixed as soon as we can in the circumstances.
 We will continue to perform our responsibilities that are not affected by these events and we will do everything we reasonably can to make sure your electricity supply is returned to normal as soon as is reasonably practicable.
-We are not responsible for any damage that results from electricity supply fluctuations.
+We are not responsible for any damage that results from fluctuations in electricity supply, frequency or voltage, unless and to the extent such fluctuations were caused by our direct actions and, in each case, were not caused by events beyond our reasonable control.

 3.2.
 Work by network companies may affect supply of electricity: